DavisCSClub/Main-Website/README.md

 ## Committing Changes
 Commit messages should start with a number sign (#) followed by the github issue number and then a summary of the changes.
 Example: `#123 Made a change here and there`

+## Pipeline
+Even though we have three branches, we deploy nightly at 1:00 a.m.
+PST.
+Any commits to integration branch will run through the build.
+If the build passes, it will be promoted to preview (This branch acts as our release candidate).
+Every day at 12:30 a.m., our resource repository's preview/release candidate branch is merged into the production branch.
+Every day at 1:00 a.m.
+PST, our codebase repository's preview branch is merged into the production branch and deployed.